RockerM4NHUN/STM32TimerArray/README.md

 ## Versions
 - *Planned Version 1.0.0*\
   Examples for all functionality.
 Proper documentation of API.

-Unit tests.
+- *Planned Version 0.5.0*\
+  New implementation to support every STM32 timer.

 - *Planned Version 0.4.0*\
   Refactor of TimerArrayControl.
-New implementation to support every STM32 timer.
+Unit tests.
+New manual fire and query functions.

 - **Version 0.3.0**\
   New ContextTimer for callbacks with context, avoiding the use of expensive lambdas.
 No unit tests yet.